Lynching of Samuel J. Bush: Lynching

 On the afternoon of 2 June 1893, Samuel J. Bush was taken by train to Decatur, Illinois, and imprisoned for the alleged assault of Minnie Cameron Vest.
 Upon his imprisonment, Bush hired Wilson B. Woodford, the only black lawyer in town, to represent him at various pre-trial hearings and, short of any plea deal, at his trial.
 On Saturday, 3 June 1893, a headline on the front page of the Chicago Daily Tribune read, "Lynching Threatened at Decatur: Mob Expected from Mount Zion to Hang the Negro, Sam J. Bush."
 Despite the clamor of an impending lynching, no attempt was made to move Bush or to disperse the large crowd assembled across the street from the jail.
 While in prison, Bush penned letters to his sisters, and to a cousin, Louis Collins, which were published in the Decatur Daily Republican.
 Bush wrote, "Now is the time of need ...
 Send the money to this Lawyer & he will clear me, if not I expect to be Linched."

-By 6pm, a crowd of near five hundred people had assembled near the jailhouse.
+By 6pm, a crowd of nearly 500 people had assembled near the jailhouse.
 Despite the rain, the number ballooned to one-thousand by early morning; a nearby salon and tobacco store remained open all night.
 Around 2am, a group of Mount Zion vigilantes stormed the Macon County jail.
 Having been refused entry, the group led by Charles B. Britton, William Vest, and Thomas Atterbury, smashed down the jail door.
 Earlier that day, Deputy Sheriff Henry Midkiff locked twelve guards in the cell block and hired four officers to supplement his force; Midkiff refused to surrender the jailhouse keys to the Mount Zion mob.
 William W. Mason, the Chief of Police, appealed to the mob, asking they see reason and respect the law.
 His pleas fell on deaf ears: "he was grabbed, kicked in the stomach, and thrown down the stairs."
 The guards in the cellblock made no efforts to resist the white mob.
 The prisoner, Samuel J. Bush, attempted to conceal himself inside a mattress, but was found, dragged naked outside, and brought to a telephone pole at the corner of Wood and Water streets, in front of the Brunswick hotel.
 William Vest forced Samuel J. Bush's head through a noose and asked if he had any last words.
 Bush tried to speak, but the rope was too tight; Vest loosened the noose and Samuel J. Bush said he wanted to pray.
 He took to his knees and addressed the mob, proclaiming his innocence and then told the assembled mob that he "hoped to see them again in heaven."
 Bush then asked God to "mercifully receive his soul in the land beyond trouble."